LukasKnuth/lknuth.dev/content/writings/java_in_browser.md

 The first call to `Window.requestAnimationFrame()` registers our loop to be started.
 The browser will call the method on its next repaint.
 Then, as part of rendering the next frame, we immediately register ourselves _again_ to be called on the next repaint.
-This is our loop done.
+We're looping!

 There is one problem with this approach: We don't control how often `step()` is called anymore.
-Depending on the hardware (and many more factors) the browser automatically decides the appropriate frame-rate of our game.
+Depending on the hardware (and some other factors) the browser automatically decides the appropriate frame-rate of our game.
 On my MacBook with my 120Hz monitor attached, the game now runs at 120 FPS instead of the expected 60 FPS.
 This means that everything in the game is now twice as fast.